Zonrotan/Sub-Zero.bundle/README.md

 Everything else but my small changes should be as the original.

 What i've fixed/updated:

-*"Get My Logs"-function now works from interface (via Kitana)
+2025-05-23: "Get My Logs"-function now works from interface (via Kitana)

 Original repo README.MD now follows: